MrPboti/Simple-IOT-On-Arduino-With-Python-Telegram-Bot/README.md

 # Simple-IOT-On-Arduino-With-Python-Telegram-Bot
-Simple IOT Project On Arduino With Python Telegram Bot Api
+Simple IOT Project On Arduino With Python Telegram Bot